sematext/sematext-logsene-android/README.md

  * **LogseneRequiresUnmeteredNetwork**: if logs should be shipped only on unmetered network connection
  * **LogseneRequiresDeviceIdle**: if logs should be shipped only when device is idle
  * **LogseneRequiresBatteryNotLow**: if logs should be shipped only when battery is not low
- * **LogseneAutomaticLocationEnabled**: if logs should be automatically enriched with device location information
+ * **LogseneAutomaticLocationEnabled**: if logs should be automatically enriched with device location information.
+See the **Enriching Logs with Location** section for more details.

 Example Application
 -------------------